Mental Performance Coaching for the Performing Arts

 This breakdown not only helps us determine which mental skills to prioritize in your program, but also ensures we keep you accountable to making progress.

 A good blueprint won’t help without the right tools.
-For example, you may have tried the cookie-cutter advice like ‘be positive, forget about it, or don’t worry about it.’
+For example, you may have tried the cookie-cutter advice perpetuated by sport culture like ‘be positive, forget about it, or don’t worry about it.’

 But when you build your mental game by patching together all these fluffy quick fixes – it’s like building a house out of straw – it is not sustainable & will fall apart in the face of adversity & pressure.